LuisaEbner/ERF/README.md

  * genrulesgbm.R
  * erf_auxiliaries.R

-The following 6 files are auxiliary files used to implement the ExpertRuleFit model.
 The main file for model implementation is *erf_main.R*

 In the Experiments section of the thesis, we are using 3 different data sources: